callum1h3/SteamVR-Unity-Integration/README.md

 ![packagemanager](https://user-images.githubusercontent.com/33325442/116943408-720f1000-ac6b-11eb-9a01-a75d2c0ffa41.png)

+- When you have the package installed in your unity client you will need to create a gameobject and attach the 'SVRUI Manager' script onto it.
+That will handle all of the pointer file loading for you.
+And thats it, your unity project has installed the communication between unity and the driver!

 ## How to Code the Unity Project
 The main file in the unity project is the VRManager.
 Without that the whole project can't send information to the driver so have the VRManager Mono Script loaded at all times in the scene.